hds-sandbox/bulk_RNAseq_course/Notebooks/develop/06a_count_matrix.md

 ## Differential gene expression analysis overview

-So what does this count data actually represent?
+So, what does this count data actually represent?
 The count data used for differential expression analysis represents the number of sequence reads that originated from a particular gene.
 The higher the number of counts, the more reads associated with that gene, and the assumption that there was a higher level of expression of that gene in the sample.

 <img src="./img/06a_count_matrix/deseq_counts_overview.png" style="display: block; margin: auto;" />